Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-It is the classical information divergence \cite{inftheory} and was used in earlier works as the distance to create the uncertainty classes \cite{dabak,levy09}.
+where $F_j$ is the nominal distribution under $\mathcal{H}_j$.
+The KL-divergence is considered as the classical information divergence \cite{inftheory} and used in earlier works to create the uncertainty classes \cite{dabak,levy09}.
 It is a smooth distance, hence suitable to deal with modeling errors \cite{gul6}.
-The uncertainty classes are obtained as before, i.e. by defining